Rare Beauty Tone of Voice — Authentic & Kind

 What is Rare Beauty's brand message?

-Rare Beauty's core message is about Beauty that celebrates individuality and promotes mental health.
-Their concept "Self-Acceptance" drives their mission: To challenge unrealistic standards of perfection and promote self-acceptance.
+Rare Beauty's core message: Beauty that celebrates individuality and promotes mental health Their mission: To challenge unrealistic standards of perfection and promote self-acceptance

 What makes Rare Beauty's brand voice unique?

 Rare Beauty stands out through their authentic, kind, inclusive communication style.
-Their central brand tension — "Perfection vs. Authenticity" — shapes every message they craft in the Beauty sector.
+Their central brand tension, "Perfection vs. Authenticity", shapes how they communicate across the Beauty sector.

 What language style does Rare Beauty use?